 The darkness of the tunnel evaporated and was replaced by such an intense brightness, that Robb had to cover his eyes.
 Slowly he adjusted to the light and found he was standing in a shopping street in his town.

 As he waved his right hand, a portal appeared.
 A perfectly round shape with bright orange sparks around its edges.
 When Robb looked into the portal the street looked different from the one he stood in right now.
 There were other buildings, lower than the ones he was surrounded by right now.
-People looked different, they wore a different style in clothing, their hair was in another style too.
-They looked quite old fashioned.
+People looked different, they wore a different style of clothing, their hair was in another style too.
+They looked quite old-fashioned.

 He did not want to go into that portal.
-He knew where it lead to.
+He knew where it led to.
 In a flash, he saw his father again.
 What he did.

 His body resisted and put up a fight.
 He could not move and felt nailed to the ground.
 Every cell in his body was desperate to stay right where he was.
 However, his curiosity overpowered his reluctant body and made the decision.
 What would await him?

 He took a deep breath as if he was about to dive into water and entered the portal.
 As Robb turned, the portal vanished behind him.
 The concrete street with its shops, bars and the hot dog stand had gone.
 There he was, all alone in a seemingly unfamiliar past.

 Robb walked through the city.
 At first he did not recognize the street.
 It led him to the neighborhood where he grew up.
 Slowly, his memories aided him in his sense of direction, of where and when he was.

 There was a reason he was walking there.
 He wondered if it would be before or after that horrible night.
 Could he be sent here to prevent what happened?
 Was he put here to undo something terrible?